intel/libipt/doc/howto_libipt.md

 mapping the instruction back to source code using the debug information contained in or reachable via the binary file.

-You also get some information about events that occured either before or after executing the instruction like enable or disable tracing.
-For detailed information about instructions, see `enum pt_insn_class` and `struct pt_insn` in the intel-pt.h header file.

 Beware that `pt_insn_next()` may indicate errors that occur after the returned instruction.
 The returned instruction is valid if its `iclass` field is set.